Last Updated on

 Teaching a Child With ADHD: Homeschool Help

 Are you homeschooling or teaching a child with ADHD?

 Whether you are a new or veteran homeschool mom, harnessing the attention of the ADHD brain can be a challenge.

 - Trouble paying attention to non-preferred activities (think math, reading, chores… whatever is not interesting)

 - A bedroom that is always messy no matter how many times it has been organized…

-As homeschool moms know, when our children show symptoms of ADHD while we are teaching them, it can be challenging for mom and child alike.
-The child struggles to maintain attention and becomes bored and distracted.
-Mom becomes frustrated with her inability to teach her child effectively.
-Academic growth stalls out while frustrations and tensions between child and mom grow.
+Mom becomes frustrated with her inability to teach her child.
+Academic growth stalls while frustrations and tensions between child and mom grow.

 Disclosure: Some of the links in this post are affiliate links.
 If you do end up purchasing any of the recommended items through this link, I may receive a small commission at no cost to you which allows me to continue offering as much free content as possible.
 Appreciate your support.

 What do we do?

 So what does the homeschool mom do to more effectively teach her child?